securisec/saramIDA/README.md

 This plugin is designed to be run from within the python interpretor of IDA itself.

 ## Installation
-Clone this repository in your local IDA plugins directory.
+Download and unzip one of the releases in your local IDA plugins directory.
 In the case of Linux or OSX, this is the `~/.idapro/plugins/` directory.

 Once cloned, the directory structure should look like this:
 ```